ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 The remaining host capacity for your VMs depends on several factors, such as oversubscription rate, virtual machine (VM) sizing, and workload performance requirements.

-For more information about the architecture, see [Overview of {{site.data.keyword.vmwaresolutions_short}}](/docs/services/vmwaresolutions?topic=vmware-solutions-solution_overview).
+For more information about the architecture, see [Overview of {{site.data.keyword.vmwaresolutions_short}}](/docs/vmwaresolutions?topic=vmware-solutions-solution_overview).

 ## Technical specifications for vCenter Server instances
 {: #vc_vcenterserveroverview-specs}

-The availability and pricing of standardized hardware configurations might vary based on the {{site.data.keyword.CloudDataCent_notm}} that is selected for deployment.
+The availability and pricing of standardized hardware configurations might vary based on the {{site.data.keyword.cloud_notm}} data center that is selected for deployment.
 {:note}

 The following components are included in your vCenter Server instance.

-### Bare Metal Server
+### Bare metal server
 {: #vc_vcenterserveroverview-bare-metal}

-* For NSX-V, you can order two or more {{site.data.keyword.baremetal_short}}.
+* For NSX-V, you can order two or more bare metal servers.
-* For NSX-T, you can order three or more  {{site.data.keyword.baremetal_short}} in the Management cluster and two or more in the Workload cluster.
+* For NSX-T, you can order three or more bare metal servers in the Management cluster and two or more in the Workload cluster.

 The following configurations are available:
 * **Skylake**: 2-CPU Intel Skylake generation servers (Intel Xeon 4100/5100/6100 series) with your selected CPU model and RAM size.